axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 #. **External page widget**: This widget displays an external webpage on your dashboard.

+#. **Notifications widget**: This widget displays all Notifications based on your notification settings.

 In addition, a developer can provide custom widgets to add relevant project information to your dashboard.

 **Task list widget, Case list widget, Process list widget (compact mode)** has the following standard features: